New Media

 Objectives and competences

 Humanities students in this course develop an understanding of the general methods, concepts and processes driving the ongoing, contemporary practice of new media.
-Attendance of the lectures, seminars and workshops held in the first semester of this three-semester Art Academy module will gain humanities students valuable insight and knowledge into the uniquely collaborative, technical and multi-layered characteristics of new media authorship.
-After being instructed on various technologies and new media products, the humanities student will also have opportunity to take part in practical case studies and to contribute to the group work of their peers at the Art Academy, namely student practitioners who are developing their ideas for new media projects, thus expanding their theoretical, and to a more limited extent applied, understanding of new media in the context of cutting-edge production facilities and mentorship.
+They gain valuable insight and knowledge into the uniquely collaborative, technical and multi-layered characteristics of new media authorship.
+After being instructed on various technologies and new media products, on a basic level, the humanities student will also have opportunity to take part in practical case studies and to contribute to the group work of their peers at the School of Arts UNG, namely student practitioners who are developing their ideas for new media projects.
+Thus humanities students are introducing theor specific knowledge into project conceptions and thir implementation (materials, research), expanding own theoretical, and to a more limited extent applied understanding of new media as creative tools and environments.

 Prerequisites